schmidt73/custom-wm/README.md

 To install DWM simply run `make install` on the DWM package.
 No modification of the config.mk file is necessary on Ubuntu.

+Make sure to place the custom-wm folder and all of its contents in the users home directory.

+Set the variables in .xsessionrc to correspond with the desired username and home directory.

-Also place .xinitrc file in the users home directory.
+Also place .xsessionrc file in the users home directory.
 This will configure settings like mousespeed, touchscreen sensitivity, and various others that interact with the XServer.
+It will also start the bar manager that displays information such as power, cpu, wifi, etc. in the top right corner of the screen.

 #### Relevant Links:
 1. http://dwm.suckless.org